 “Electability” is a crock of shit.
 It is defined, like political “moderation,” only in terms of opposition to things people want, but are told they can’t have, ranging from antiwar politics to left-wing economic populism to even the “cultural liberalism” that is seemingly the cornerstone of the modern Democratic Party.
 (Back in 2004, supporting civil unions, not even marriage, for same-sex couples was a threat to a Democrat’s perceived “electability.”)
 While the impulse to vote according to how you think a candidate would appeal to people who don’t share your priorities might make sense in theory, practice has revealed time and time again that no one involved in electoral politics—from the pundits down to the caucus-goers—has a clue who or what Americans will actually vote for.
-That was supposed to be, as the political scientist Masket says, the main lesson of Trump’s election
+That was supposed to be, as the political scientist Masket says, the main lesson of Trump’s election.

 But Democratic voters did not teach themselves to prioritize electability over their own actual concerns.
 They were trained to, over many years, by party figures who over-interpreted the loss of George McGovern, or who wanted to use the fear of McGovern to maintain their power over the Democratic candidate pipeline and nomination process.
 “Electability” is a way to get voters to carry out a contrary agenda—not their own—while convincing them they’re being “responsible.”